 A collective agreement must be negotiated and signed with one or several trade unions.
-The agreement must provide details of the content of the collective redundancy plan (measures aimed at avoiding or at least mitigating the effects of redundancies, including redeployment measures) and can also contain provisions concerning the consultation procedure to be carried out with the works council.
+The agreement must provide details of the content of the collective redundancy plan (measures aimed at avoiding or at least mitigating the effects of redundancies, including redeployment measures) and can also contain provisions concerning the consultation procedure to be carried out with the works council/social and economic committee.
 The trade union representatives may be assisted by an expert paid by the company.

-The collective agreement is sent to the labour authorities at the end of the works council consultation period for checking.
+The collective agreement is sent to the labour authorities at the end of the works council/social and economic committee consultation period for checking.
 If the labour authorities approve the agreement within a 15-day period, the employer can then dismiss the employees.

 A 'unilateral document' drafted by the employer sets out the terms of the collective redundancy plan and other specific details concerning the redundancies.
-This document is then submitted to the works council for consultation.
-The works council is also informed and consulted on the restructuring leading to the collective dismissals.
+This document is then submitted to the works council/social and economic committee for consultation.
+The works council/social and economic committee is also informed and consulted on the restructuring leading to the collective dismissals.

-The final document is sent to the labour authorities at the end of the works council consultation period for checking.
+The final document is sent to the labour authorities at the end of the works council/social and economic committee consultation period for checking.
 If the labour authorities validate the agreement and the project within a 21-day period, the employer can then dismiss the employees.

-The law provides for a maximum period for the works council to give its opinion following consultation on the redundancy process (two to four months depending on the number of employees to be dismissed).
-If the works council does not give its opinion by the end of this period, it will be deemed to have been properly consulted.
+The law provides for a maximum period for the works council/social and economic committee to give its opinion following consultation on the redundancy process (two to four months depending on the number of employees to be dismissed).
+If the works council/social and economic committee does not give its opinion by the end of this period, it will be deemed to have been properly consulted.

-If the works council elects to be assisted by an expert, the law also provides for a specific framework and timing for the exchange of information and questions, and requires the expert to render its report 15 days before the end of the maximum period for consultation.
+If the works council/social and economic committee elects to be assisted by an expert, the law also provides for a specific framework and timing for the exchange of information and questions, and requires the expert to render its report 15 days before the end of the maximum period for consultation.

-42 Are class or collective actions allowed or may employees only assert labour and employment claims on an individual basis?
+43 Are class or collective actions allowed or may employees only assert labour and employment claims on an individual basis?